-Another great IoT company you should consider, especially as a Millennial investor, is Cypress Semiconductor Corporation (NASDAQ:CY).
+Another great IoT company you should consider, especially as a millennial investor, is Cypress Semiconductor Corporation (NASDAQ:CY).
 As a specialty semiconductor firm, Cypress develops computer chips and components that go into many of today’s popular smart devices.
-Given their track record, I featured CY stock as my go-to IoT pick several days ago.
+Given their track record, I featured CY stock as my go-to IoT pick a few years ago.

-Although shares have been very choppy this year, I’m still confident that Cypress Semiconductor will set its ship straight.
+Although shares have been very choppy since then, I’m still confident that Cypress Semiconductor will set its ship straight.
 Primarily, I’m encouraged with their high-profile clientele and partnerships, which include names like Garmin (NASDAQ:GRMN), Nintendo (OTCMKTS:NTDOY) and Sony (NYSE:SNE).
 Given these companies’ successes in their respective markets, I expect CY stock to move higher sooner rather than later.